ZakyHermawan/ZakyHermawan.github.io/_posts/2024-08-01-week-9-simplify-proxies-and-fix-templates.md

 ```
 {% endraw %}
 I for now, not every code from jinja template have been success fully generated, but im currently working on it!
+The code generation for python is successful and I passed the tests!

+Note: currently, the generated code will have too much newline, but I will fix it at the end as part of cleanup process

 ## Conclusions
 * The implementation of proxy need to be simplified